bitlabstudio/django-metrics-dashboard/README.rst

 Django Metrics Dashboard
 ========================

+DO NOT USE THIS!
+THIS IS AN EARLY ALPHA AND DOES NOT WORK!

 A reusable Django app that allows you to display a dashboard with any number of widgets to show any data you care about.
 The widets are updated via socket.io, so you never need to refresh your dashboard.